danielpeter/specfem3d_globe/03_running_the_mesher.md

 All model files reside in directory `DATA/full_sphericalharmonic_model/`.
 Note that to use the crustal model, one has to set the crustal type value `ITYPE_CRUSTAL_MODEL = ICRUST_CRUST_SH` in file `setup/constants.h`.
 This crustal model can be transversely isotropic as well.

 <span>`sgloberani_iso`</span>
-Uses 3D mantle model SGLOBE-rani (Chang et al. 2015) with <span>*isotropic*</span> model perturbations and 3D crustal model Crust2.0 (Bassin, Laske, and Masters 2000).
+By default, the code uses 3D <span>*isotropic*</span> mantle model SGLOBE-rani (Chang et al. 2015) and the 3D crustal model includes perturbations from Crust2.0 (Bassin, Laske, and Masters 2000) as discussed in (Chang et al. 2015).
 The model is parametrised horizontally in spherical harmonics up to `lmax=35` and with 21 depth splines for the radial direction.
 Note that SGLOBE-rani uses transversely isotropic PREM as a background model, and that we use the PREM radial attenuation model when `ATTENUATION` is incorporated.

 <span>`sgloberani_aniso`</span>
-Uses 3D mantle model SGLOBE-rani (Chang et al. 2015) with <span>*anisotropic*</span> model perturbations and 3D crustal model Crust2.0 (Bassin, Laske, and Masters 2000).
-We take model perturbations from 50km up to the surface.
+By default, the code uses 3D <span>*anisotropic*</span> mantle model SGLOBE-rani (Chang et al. 2015) and the 3D crustal model includes perturbations from Crust2.0 (Bassin, Laske, and Masters 2000) as discussed in (Chang et al. 2015).
 Note that SGLOBE-rani uses transversely isotropic PREM as a background model, and that we use the PREM radial attenuation model when `ATTENUATION` is incorporated.

 When a 3D mantle model is chosen in `Par_file`, the simulations are performed together with the 3D crustal model Crust2.0.
 Alternatively, Crust2.0 can be combined with a higher resolution European crustal model EUCrust07 (Tesauro, Kaban, and Cloetingh 2008).
 This can be done by setting the crustal type to `ICRUST_CRUSTMAPS` in the `constant.h` file.
 It is also possible to run simulations using a 3D mantle model with a 1D crustal model on top.
 This can be done by setting the model in `Par_file` to `<3D mantle>_1Dcrust`, e.g., `s20rts_1Dcrust, s362ani_1Dcrust`, etc. In this case, the 1D crustal model will be the one that is used in the 3D mantle model as a reference model (e.g., transversely isotropic PREM for s20rts, REF for s362ani, etc.).